LisaAnne/DCC/README.txt

 	- "attributes_JJ100_NN300_VB100_clusterEight_imagenet_vgg_0112_iter_80000.caffemode": image model trained with MSCOCO images EXCEPT for objects which are held outduring paired training.
 These categories are trained with ImageNet data.
 	- "vgg_multilabel_FT_iter_100000.caffemodel":  image model trained on all MSCOCO images and over 600 ImageNet objects not in MSCOCO

-	The code to train these models will be coming soon.
+	The code to train these models will be coming soon, but you can use all my pretrained models.

 2. The next step in DCC is to train language models.
 Pre-trained models are in "trained_models/language_models".
 	- "mrnn.direct_iter_110000.caffemodel": language model trained on MSCOCO text
 	- "mrnn.lm.direct_surf_lr0.01_iter_120000.caffemodel": language model trained on WebCorbus text
 	- "mrnn.lm.direct_imtextyt_lr0.01_iter_120000.caffemodel": langauge model trained on Caption text

-	The code to train these models will be coming soon
+	The code to train these models will be coming soon, but you can use all my pretrained models.

 3. The final training step is to train the caption model.
 You can find the prototxts to train the caption models in "prototxts".
 To speed up training, I pre-extract image features.
 Please look at "extract_features.sh" to see how to extract features.
 Train the caption models using one of the following bash scripts:
 	1.  "run_dcc_coco_baseline_vgg.sh": model with pair supervision